CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Introduction

-In refinement with correctness testing, we propose \textbf{generation of test cases} to address the Challenge 3.
-Test cases are crucial, as they serve as indispensable inputs for the code execution.
-This work utilizes LLMs to automatically generate test cases, making the framework applicable even in real-world scenarios where no known test cases exist.
-To address the Challenge 4, we propose \textbf{serialization of input and output}.
-It renders the input and output more intuitive and understandable for the model, particularly for those that are excessively long or non-textual modalities.
+We evaluated the effectiveness of CoCoST on two complex code generation datasets (DS-1000 and ClassEval).
+Compared with the existing state-of-the-art (SOTA) baseline, we achieve a 7.8\% improvement on DS-1000 and an average of 9.47\% on ClassEval.
+Moreover, we analyze and discover that CoCoST requires models to have different capabilities such as planning, which vary according to the complexity of the problem.
+In summary, our main contributions are as follows.

-We test the effectiveness of CONLINE on two complex code generation datasets using three different LLMs.
-For the complex code generation datasets, we selected DS-1000, which focuses on complex data science code generation, and the Class Eval dataset, which is oriented towards class-level code generation.
-By comparing with the existing state-of-the-art (SOTA) baseline, we achieved a 10.9\% improvement on DS-1000 and average 9.47\% on ClassEval, confirming the effectiveness of CONLINE.
-Through comprehensive ablation studies, we verified the effectiveness of each component of CONLINE.
-Moreover, given the varying performance of CONLINE on different base models, we discovered that CONLINE requires models to have capabilities such as Planning, which vary according to the complexity of the problem, in order to further enhance the model's code generation abilities.
+\begin{itemize} \item We propose the novel CoCoST framework to generate complex code.
+CoCoST can be automatic in real-world scenarios. \item To generate complex code, we designed an online search method (query generation) in code generation for the first time to our knowledge. \item To refine hidden bugs in complex code, we prioritize correctness testing in refinement with test case generation and serialization of input and output data types. \item We conducted experiments on the DS-1000 and ClassEval datasets to demonstrate the effectiveness and universality of CoCoST. \end{itemize}